Rendevior/hayanime/README.md

 Usage: emina-cli [-dvhs]
-   -d                            : Uninstall Script with its Config Files -v                            : Show the version of the script -s "<search query>"           : Search Anime with info -h                            : Show this help
+   -d                            : Uninstall Script with its Config Files -v                            : Show the version of the script -dm                           : Switch to Dub Mode (Dubbed Anime Only) -s "<search query>"           : Search Anime with info -h                            : Show this help
       You can change Servers or Download Method by changing the value of the "server or utility" variable in /etc/emina/down.conf